Here is a simple DIY version of cutting boards and wooden trays!

 I really enjoy cutting boards or wood trays scattered throughout the kitchen.
-I love the warmth they add, the character through their worn nature and variety of shapes.
+I love the texture and warmth they add, the character through their worn nature and variety of shapes.
 I have lucked out finding a few while thrifting or antiquing.
 This ukalele one on the right may be my very favorite.
 I found it while shopping locally with my dear friend Ashley at House of Five last year.

 I have also seen some fun painted, marbled and metal varieties of wooden trays and boards a lot lately.
 So, of course I had to try it myself =).
-This is a great way to add some detail to your decor by keeping it simple and pretty at the same time.
+This is a great way to add some decorative detail to your decor by keeping it simple and pretty at the same time.

 You will need – Acrylic paint (I used metallic), a wooden board or tray, masking tape and paint brush.